launchbadge/sqlx/README.md

 ```

 The `sqlx::query!` macro prepares the SQL query and interprets the result in order to constrain input types and
 infer output types.
-The result of `query!` is an anoymous struct (or named tuple).
+The result of `query!` is an anonymous struct (or named tuple).

 ```rust
 let countries = sqlx::query!(